 Also known as Crinoid, Feather Star Criniod, Feather Starfish, Sea Lily, Storked Sea Lily.

-Found singly or in groups during the day anchored to gorgonians, high coral outcrops and ledges in current prone areas of coral and rocky reefs.
-This feather star has between 75-125arms and is highly variable in colour.
+Found singly or in groups, during the day anchored to gorgonians, high coral outcrops and ledges, in current prone areas of coral and rocky reefs.
+Swimming freely at night hunting for food.
+This feather star has between 75-125 arms and is highly variable in colour.

 Length - 20cm